FRANC: A Lightweight Framework for High-Quality Code Generation: Framework Evaluation

 \rques{\textbf{RQ1}: How well does the static filter correct and remove non-compilable code from the suggestion inventory?}

 Code generation models can output multiple suggestions for a single prompt, but not all suggestions are compilable~\cite{siddiq2023exploring}.
-Hence, our framework includes a \textit{lightweight heuristic-based static filter} that automatically cleans the generated Python and Java code to remove any non-compilable code from the suggestion inventory (Phase 3).
-In this research question, we measure the effectiveness of this static filtering phase.
+Hence, our framework includes a \textit{lightweight rule-based static filter} that automatically cleans the generated Python and Java code to remove any non-compilable code from the suggestion inventory (Phase 3).
+In this RQ, we measure the effectiveness of this static filtering phase.